aurangzaib/CarND-Vehicle-Detection/README.md

 ![alt text](./documentation/multi-window-1.png)
 ![alt text](./documentation/multi-window-2.png)

-To optimize the pipeline speed, the Region of Interest (ROI) is improved such that the extras regions are not part of window search.
+To optimize the pipeline speed, the Region of Interest (ROI) is improved such that the extra regions are not part of window search.

 | ROI parameters    |Value  |
 |:-----------|:-------------|